-- Flexion Therapeutics (2)

-- Oyster Point

-- EyePoint Pharmaceuticals

-- Kala Pharmaceuticals

-- XOMA

-- RVL Pharmaceuticals (3)

-- AcelRx Pharmaceuticals

-- Evofem Bioscience

-- La Jolla Pharmaceutical

-- Cumberland Pharmaceuticals

-- Alimera Sciences

-- (1) Kadmon Holdings ("Kadmon") was acquired by Sanofi in November 2021 and therefore is no longer a public company.
+- Aerie Pharmaceuticals was acquired by Alcon in November 2022 and therefore is no longer a public company.
+However, because Aerie's most recent fiscal year executive compensation was used in making 2022 compensation decisions and comparative performance analysis, Aerie remained in the 2021 peer group. - (2) Osmotica Pharmaceuticals, Inc. changed its name to RVL Pharmaceuticals in January 2022. - (3) Kadmon Holdings ("Kadmon") was acquired by Sanofi in November 2021 and therefore is no longer a public company.
 However, because Kadmon's most recent fiscal year executive compensation was used in making 2021 compensation decisions and comparative performance analysis, Kadmon remained in the 2021 peer group.

-- (2) Flexion Therapeutics ("Flexion") was acquired by Pacira Biosciences, Inc. in November 2021 and therefore is no longer a public company.
+(4) Flexion Therapeutics ("Flexion") was acquired by Pacira Biosciences, Inc. in November 2021 and therefore is no longer a public company.
 However, because Flexion's most recent fiscal year executive compensation was used in making 2021 compensation decisions and comparative performance analysis, Flexion remained in the 2021 peer group.

-- (3) Osmotica Pharmaceuticals, Inc. changed its name to RVL Pharmaceuticals in January 2022.